-Mathematics 501S W -- Saturdays General Mathematics Review for Students of Actuarial Science real and complex numbers;
+Mathematics 5015 W -- Saturdays General Mathematics Review for Students of Actuarial Science

 The specific topics chosen for this course are those covered on the general mathematics examination (the first examination) of the Society of Actuaries.
 The course will refine skills already acquired in mathematics courses covering the topics listed.